umer480/kubernetes/node_selector,node_affinity_taints.md

 **Types of Node Affinity:**

-1- equiredDuringSchedulingIgnoredDuringExecution: Hard requirement; the scheduler will only place the pod on nodes matching the criteria
+**1**- **RequiredDuringSchedulingIgnoredDuringExecution**:  Hard requirement; the scheduler will only place the pod on nodes matching the criteria.

-2- PreferredDuringSchedulingIgnoredDuringExecution: Soft preference; the scheduler will try to place the pod on matching nodes but will schedule it elsewhere if necessary
+**2**- **PreferredDuringSchedulingIgnoredDuringExecution**: Soft preference; the scheduler will try to place the pod on matching nodes but will schedule it elsewhere if necessary

 Example: